PiotrMachowski/lovelace-xiaomi-vacuum-map-card/README.md

 * To add another language modify file [*texts.js*](https://github.com/PiotrMachowski/Home-Assistant-Lovelace-Xiaomi-Vacuum-Map-card/raw/master/dist/texts.js) and set `language` parameter in cards configuration.

 ## FAQ
-* **Does this card show live map?**
+* **Does this card can show live map?**

-  No, you have to prepare your own map in an image
+  Yes, to show a camera feed as a background set property `map_camera` in configuration.

 * **Does this card require rooted device?**

-  No, as it only utilises features already existing in Home Assistant integration
+  No, in basic version it uses a static image as a map.
+Root is required to create camera that will show a live map.

 * **How to create map?**